muhammadfriendsplay-code/animegif-/README.md

 /slap -- slap someone

-/hangman -- Play a Hangman game - Random words (better as chosen word may be easily cheated to get)!
+/hangman -- Play a Hangman game - Random words (better as chosen word may be easily cheated to get)! -> Gives coins

 /hangmanguild -- Play Hangman in a Server!
 You may also choose your word!

 /jokes -- get a joke form teh bot

 /rps -- play rock paper scissors

-/blackjack - Play a blackjack game with others!!!
+/blackjack - Play a blackjack game with others!!! -> Gives coins

 /twentyquestions -- You have 20 questions to guess a word!!!

 /stats -- view stats

+/daily -- Get daily quests!

-/daily -- Claim daily!
+/dailycoins -- Get coins daily!

-/unoreverse - reverse (:<

-/secret -- ???

 /addme -- Add the bot!